mycroft92/iitd-page/README.md

-This is my repo for the static site on IITD.
+This is my repo for the static site on IITD cse server.
 It is a fork of the MIT licensed theme at https://github.com/sharu725/online-cv.